Aquafina-water-bottle/jp-mining-note/docs/docs/runtimeoptions.md

 !!! warning
     This `json5` file is, strictly speaking, NOT an example configuration file.
-    There are a few minor between the `runtime_opts.json5` file and the actual `_jpmn-opts.js` configuration file:
+    There are a few differences between the `runtime_opts.json5` file and the actual `_jpmn-opts.js` configuration file:

     1. `runtime_opts.json5` does not have the `window.JPMNOptions` variable set at the very top.